The Hire: The Follow

 The Driver is hired by a nervous manager to spy on a paranoid actor's wife.
 The Driver narrates while following the wife, describing the right methods to survey someone, as well as his fear of what he might learn of the wife's tragic life.
 He eventually discovers the wife is fleeing the country to return to her mother in Brazil, and that she's been given a black eye—likely by her husband.
-He returns the money for the job, refusing to tell the manager where the wife is, and tells the manager to never call him again before driving off.
+The Driver returns the job's money to the manager, refuses to tell him where the wife is, and tells him to never call him again before driving off.